belalhossain22000/basic-problem-solving/README.md

-# Here Is Some Interview Questions:
+# Here Is Some TypeScript Interview Questions:

 ### hello